Sloeber/arduino-eclipse-plugin/website/WebContent/fragments/install_advice/all_os.md

 **If you get strange startup fails: check your java version**
 run following in a command prompt
 java -showversion
-It should give you 1.8 or higher.
+It should give you 1.8. (higher versions will not work)
 The windows product has a jre (java runtime engine) included in the zip.
 So windows users should be fine.